Adrienne Fuzee: Career

 Fuzee curated art exhibits including "Jean Cornwell: Paintings and Sculptures" (1992) at the Lyceum Theatre gallery in San Diego, "Primal Edge" (1994) at SOMAR Gallery, "San Diego Contemporary Art" at the Yokohama Citizens Gallery, "Techno Art" at the Spectrum Gallery in San Francisco, "Torch and Anvil" (1989) at the San Francisco Arts Commission Gallery, "Contempo Lesbos" (1998) at Queer Arts Resource in San Francisco, "Sheets in the Wind: A History of the Poster in the LGBT Community" (2002) at the Hormel Center, San Francisco Public Library.

 Fuzee was president of the City of San Francisco Art Commission Gallery Advisory Board.
 She co-edited a journal of criticism, Unsolicited Commentary, with Garland Kyle.
 She taught at the San Francisco Art Institute.
 She was one of the founding directors of the Queer Cultural Center and founder and co-chair of Lesbians in the Visual Arts.
 She was community organizer for the Harvey Milk Center in 1980.
 In 1990 she was curator of Berkeley's Zocalo Gallery.
 Fuzee also wrote poetry and gave poetry readings in San Francisco.

 Personal life and legacy

 Fuzee's partner was Lisa Kahaleole Hall.
-Diabetes became a serious health concern in her last years, as she lost vision one eye, and her lower leg was amputated.
+Diabetes became a serious health concern in her last years, as she lost vision in one eye, and her lower leg was amputated.
 She died in Oakland in 2003, two days after her 53rd birthday, from heart failure.
 Her papers are in the GLBT Historical Society in San Francisco.
 Fuzee is one of the figures included in Jon Macy and Avery Cassell's The Butch Lesbians of the '50s, '60s, and '70s Coloring Book (2018).